By David Tomas, on 16 December 2021

 In the second phase, the middle of the funnel, the visitor has been converted into a lead.
 This is a great first step, but you still have a long way to go.
 To keep moving the lead down the conversion funnel, you have two key tools: lead scoring and lead nurturing.

 Lead scoring consists of creating a lead evaluation algorithm that tells you what stage of the process the user is in.
-Generally, leads are classified as "cold" (they are still in the early stages of the process and have a long way to go before converting), "warm" (more advanced than cold leads, but not yet ready to buy), and "hot" (ready to convert soon).
+Generally, leads are classified as "cold" (still in the early stages of the process and have a long way to go before converting), "warm" (more advanced than cold leads, but not yet ready to buy), and "hot" (ready to convert soon).

 Lead nurturing is based on using the information gathered through lead scoring to "nurture" the lead and encourage them to purchase a product or service.
 You can do this by sending the lead interesting, engaging content and valuable offers.